airsoftnorge/mundana/_posts/004_resources/2022-07-26-fps-to-joule-calculator.md

 image: assets/images/004_resources/math.jpg
 ---

-Calculator that allows you to quickly convert from FPS to Joule
+Calculator that allows you to quickly convert from FPS to Joule.

 <script type = "text/javascript">
 function calc() {